Asish7679/To-do-list-web-d-project/README.md

 # To-do-list-web-d-project
-i have a made a to do list website using html css and javascript .
+i have made a to do list website using html, css and javascript .